Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Introduction

 While the use of communication networks can be advantageous for the design of distributed algorithms, practical limitations on communication resources often arise.
-To significantly reduce communication costs, one effective strategy is to employ an event-triggered mechanism, wherein players exchange information with their neighbors only when certain predefined triggering conditions are satisfied \cite{cai2023distributed}.
-Distributed event-triggered Nash equilibrium (NE) seeking algorithms have been developed for various scenarios, including aggregative games \cite{shi2019distributed} and general noncooperative games \cite{zhang2021nash,xu2022hybrid}.
-For instance, an adaptive event-triggered mechanism was developed for distributed NE seeking in noncooperative games \cite{xu2022hybrid}; a dynamic event-triggered mechanism was designed for solving discrete-time NE seeking problems \cite{zhang2021nash}.
-However, all these studies are primarily focused on static noncooperative games.
-To the best of authors' knowledge, there is limited research addressing online games within an event-triggered framework.
+To significantly reduce communication costs, one effective strategy is to employ an event-triggered mechanism, wherein players exchange information with their neighbors only when certain predefined triggering conditions are activated \cite{cai2023distributed}.
+Distributed event-triggered NE seeking algorithms have been developed for various scenarios, including aggregative games \cite{Shi2019} and general noncooperative games \cite{zhang2021nash,xu2022hybrid}.
+For instance, an adaptive event-triggered mechanism was developed for distributed NE seeking in noncooperative games \cite{xu2022hybrid}.
+However, all these studies primarily focused on static noncooperative games.
+To the best of our knowledge, there is limited research addressing online games within an event-triggered framework.
 Besides, most existing work on event-triggered mechanisms is applicable only to NE seeking.
-In scenarios involving coupling constraints, GNE seeking algorithms require the transmission of information related to Lagrange multipliers.
-In the context of event-triggered communication for online games with time-varying coupling constraints, players often need to share their private information, including actions and Lagrange multipliers, with their neighbors.
+In scenarios involving coupling constraints, VGNE seeking algorithms require the transmission of information related to Lagrangian multipliers.
+In the context of event-triggered communication for online games with time-varying coupling constraints, players often need to share their private information, including actions, estimations and Lagrangian multipliers, with their neighbors.
 This requirement could potentially increase the frequency of information exchanges among players.
-Therefore, it is still an important challenging issue to design an efficient event-triggered communication mechanism for distributed GNE seeking in online games with time-varying coupling constraints.
+Therefore, it is still an important challenging issue to design an efficient event-triggered mechanism for distributed VGNE seeking in online games with time-varying coupling constraints.